 What is Zero Waste to Landfill?

 Financially speaking, using resources more efficiently and setting up systems to get more out of your materials naturally leads to cost savings.
-Consider also the fact that landfills are getting more expensive.
-As long as we are Earth-bound, land is a finite resource -- and the cost of dumping waste is expected to continue to grow as landfills continue to fill.
-This rising price of disposal is just one of the reasons why businesses today are acting on altering their waste outcomes.
+Also, note the fact that landfills are getting more expensive.
+As long as we are Earth-bound, land is a finite resource -- and the cost of dumping waste is expected to continue to grow.
+The rising price of disposal is just one of the reasons why businesses today are focusing on identifying alternative options.

 How Can Zero Waste to Landfill Be Achieved?

 Success here really begins with understanding the definition of “waste.”
-Waste is actually a pretty hard concept to pin down in terms of the legal definition -- the UK government even offers a 70-page guideline on how to do it.
-Broadly speaking, it’s any substance your company intends to discard.
+Waste is actually a pretty hard concept to pin down in terms of the legal definition -- the UK government even offers a 70-page guideline on how to define it.
+Broadly speaking, waste is any substance your company intends to discard.

-This is important to consider because achieving zero waste to landfill requires getting familiar with your data, by whittling down the broad concept of “waste” into something granular and quantifiable.
-This goal should certainly be considered achievable, but it starts with a comprehensive understanding of what you’re dealing with.
-That means getting a big-picture view of your different waste types, treatment methods and output rates.
-From here, there are a number of context-dependent strategies that companies can use to make sure their waste doesn’t just take up space.
+This is important to consider because achieving Zero Waste to Landfill requires getting familiar with data about your company’s waste by whittling down the broad concept of “waste” into something granular and quantifiable.
+That means getting a big-picture view of your different waste types, treatment methods, and output rates.

-There’s no one single way to solve the puzzle- but take note that not all alternate waste disposal methods are considered to be in alignment with the landfill-free initiative.
-Incineration is controversially included in this discussion, with critics citing its expensive cost and abundant release of emissions as reason enough to exclude it from consideration.
+There’s no one single way to solve the puzzle- but take note that not all alternate waste disposal methods are considered to be in alignment with zero-waste initiatives.
+Incineration is controversially included in this discussion, with critics citing the impacts of a significant release of emissions as reason enough to exclude it from consideration.

 Are You Ready to Take a Step Toward Being Landfill-Free?

 Antea Group has decades of experience in helping companies achieve sustainability goals, and we use that experience toward leveraging every possible efficiency in a company’s unique scenario.
-We work with TRUE Zero Waste to complement our strategies with a holistic, whole-systems approach that can effectively modernize the way your facilities work, turning waste into additional income streams while significantly cutting down your eco-footprint.
-There are other zero waste to landfill certifications out there as well, including Green Circle Certified, NSF International, Underwriters Laboratory (UL), and the U.S. Zero Waste Business Council (USZWBC).
+We also work with TRUE Zero Waste to complement our strategies with a holistic, whole-systems approach that can effectively modernize the way your facilities work, turning waste into additional income streams while significantly cutting down your eco-footprint.
+We can also support your efforts to pursue zero waste to landfill certification, including Green Circle Certified, NSF International, Underwriters Laboratory (UL), and the U.S. Zero Waste Business Council (USZWBC).

 Want more news and insights like this?